maldins46/comepaolo-blog/_posts/2025-09-21-codycolor.markdown

 ## Conclusion

 In the end, I had built a real product with my own hands—despite starting with almost no knowledge of JavaScript.
-This was real coding, long before the rise of “vibe coding” tools.

 CodyColor Multiplayer remains one of the projects I’m most proud of.
 Not because of its complexity, nor its code quality (honestly, the code was terrible).
 But because it showed me what I was capable of: learning on the go, solving problems step by step, and pushing through challenges instead of giving up.